 Q: How are Airmen selected for LEAP?

-A: The AFCLC develops an order of merit list based on each Airmen's board score and potential to fill future language requirements, including Language-Designated Positions and low density languages on the Air Force SLL.
-The AFCLC assigns each LEAP scholar a "Selected" or Control Language (CLANG) based on the Airman's documented proficiencies and Air Force needs.
+A: The AFCLC develops an order of merit list based on each service member’s board score and potential to fill future language requirements, including Language-Designated Positions and low density languages on the Air Force SLL.
+The AFCLC assigns each LEAP scholar a "Selected" or Control Language (CLANG) based on the service member’s documented proficiencies and Air Force and Space Force needs.
 The SLA is the approval authority for LEAP Selection Board results.

 SECTION IV – LEAP Commitment